-Sleeping accommodations: The group will stay at the Metrowest JCC along with the Tzedek trip participants, in spacious, carpeted group rooms that will be separated by gender.
+Sleeping accommodations: The group will stay at the Midwood JCC in Brooklyn along with the Tzedek trip participants, in spacious group rooms that will be separated by gender.
 Participants bring sleeping bags and optional sleeping pads for their stay.
 Participants will also have access to locker rooms equipped with showers, toilets, and sinks for their use each night and morning.

 Participants do not need previous experience or expertise with photography to participate.
 Participants also may use smart phones for taking photographs.